onflow/flow-go/cmd/bootstrap/README.md

      file needs to be available to respective partner node at boot up (or recovery after crash)
 * file `<NodeID>.node-info.pub.json`
    - public information
-   - file needs to be delivered to Dapper Labs for Phase 2 of generating genesis information, but is not required at node start
+   - file needs to be delivered to Dapper Labs for Phase 2 of generating root information, but is not required at node start

-### Phase 2: Generating final genesis information
+### Phase 2: Generating final root information

-This step will generate the entire genesis information for all nodes (incl. keys for all Dapper-controlled nodes).
+This step will generate the entire root information for all nodes (incl. keys for all Dapper-controlled nodes).

 #### Required Inputs
 Each input is a config file specified as a command line parameter:
+* parameter with state commitment for the initial execution state
 * `json` containing configuration for all Dapper-Controlled nodes (see `./example_files/node-config.json`)
 * folder containing the `<NodeID>.node-info.pub.json` files for _all_ partner nodes (see `.example_files/partner-node-infos`)
 * `json` containing the stake value for all partner nodes (see `./example_files/partner-stakes.json`).